 What are the parties’ obligations in this triangular constellation?

 The exporter is the policyholder under the Supplier Credit Guarantee with all rights and obligations.
 It must ensure that it is able to fulfil its obligations independently of the forfaiting transaction.
 The forfaiter is not a policyholder.
-The FFG has a guarantee-like structure for the benefit of the forfaiter.
+The Forfaiting Guarantee has a guarantee-like structure for the benefit of the forfaiter.
 Accordingly, the forfaiter’s own obligations are confined to those actions that it can control itself.
 These particularly entail the obligation for the forfaiter to satisfy itself with the diligence dictated by sound banking practice that the exporter has submitted evidence confirming that the deliveries/services have been made to the foreign customer before disbursing the forfaiting proceeds.

 When and how is indemnification paid?